Eligibility to Remain in Co-op

 Use this chart below to determine your standing in the co-op program.
-If you are in good standing, you will receive emails from the office notifying you that you are progressing to the next stage in the program.
-For example, you will be notified that you have been enrolled in COPD03 or you have access to the job board to begin applying for jobs.
-If you are on probation or will be removed from the program, you will receive a notification of a probation period or removal decision.
+If you're in good standing, you'll receive emails from the office letting you know that you're progressing to the next stage in the program.

 |If your cGPA is||Your Status in Co-op is||What Does This Mean?|

 You must maintain your cGPA of 2.5 or higher to remain in the co-op program.

 |Between 2.3 and 2.49||On Probation||

 If you have a cGPA between 2.30 and 2.49, you’ll be placed on probation.

 Probation period: You have one semester to clear probation by achieving a cGPA of 2.50 or better in the next semester.
 If after one semester, you achieve a sessional GPA of at least 2.5 but your cGPA is not 2.5 or higher, your probation period may be extended for one more semester.